 Today was Picture Day at the elementary school Sami attends.
 It was the last Picture Day that I will pay Lifetouch good money for, in anticipation of that envelope of three-by-fives and wallets to pass out to relatives out of state and overseas.
 Samantha is in fifth grade this year; next year she will be joining her brother at the middle school.
 After 12 years fixed at the school by our home, we will be finally moving on at the end of the school year.
 I think I need a tissue… there’s something in my eye.

 I tend not to be a hugely sentimental person, but I do hold tight to certain memories, especially as I am forced to acknowledge the fact that the kids are growing up very quickly.
 I have already two in high school.
-In another two years, we’ll be sending the oldest off to college.
+In another two years, we’ll be sending the oldest off to college or the military.
 It seems like not too long ago that they were babies.
 It wasn’t that long ago that they were babies.

 What to do with those large class photo sheets:

-I found that the class photo sheets look awkward just glued into a traditional album.
+I found that the class photo sheets look awkward just glued into a scrapbook album.
 So I cut out the individual photos and label them with the student’s first name and last initial, and create a page for that grade.
-For the boys I would pick a theme, such as robots.
+For the boys, I would pick a theme, such as robots.
 The girls were stuck with some really girly pages.